 ACADEMIC SERVICES AND FACILITIES

-Through the Office of Academic Affairs in Lumbee Hall, the University offers a three‑week MayMester, two five‑week terms, and two three‑week intra‑sessions.
+Through the Office of Academic Affairs in Lumbee Hall, the University offers a three‑week MayMester, two five‑week terms, and a three‑week intra‑session.
 Special workshops and institutes enrich the regular summer program, and visiting specialists augment the regular faculty when the need arises.

 Through many curricular and extra‑curricular activities, the summer session provides special opportunities for teachers and others who are free for summer study.
 Many courses and workshops are open to individuals not seeking a university degree but interested in gaining personal or professional knowledge.

 A student entering the University of North Carolina at Pembroke for the first time as a beginning freshman, a transfer student, or a student who is returning to the University after an absence of one semester or more must meet all requirements for admission.